MisterGC/clayground/README.md

 Clayground is a Qt based environment that allows using C++, JavaScript and QML to rapidly develop apps in a sandbox environment with live loading.
-It provides tools that try both fascilitating learning and allowing more focused and faster development by reducing typical build and restart times significantly.
+It provides tools that try both facilitating learning and allowing more focused and faster development by reducing typical build and restart times significantly.